MAZ01001/other-projects/ffmpeg.md

 ffmpeg -version
 ```

+Note: the order of (_some_) parameters/flags matters - before or after a given input or output (_FFmpeg supports multiple input files and [creating multiple output streams with one command](https://trac.ffmpeg.org/wiki/Creating%20multiple%20outputs "FFmpeg guide: Creating Multiple Outputs")_)

 - [FFplay video viewing](#ffplay-video-viewing "Scroll to this section")
   - [Watch a video (looping)](#watch-a-video-looping "Scroll to this section")
 - [FFmpeg video editing](#ffmpeg-video-editing "Scroll to this section")